 Over the past year, cybersecurity has hit the headlines regularly, from the alleged Russian hack of the U.S. presidential election to corporate and Department of Defense security breaches.
-Equifax is just the latest story, and, with 145.5 million people affected, the one that resonates most with the person on the street.
+Equifax is just one story, and, with 145.5 million people affected, the one that resonates most with the person on the street.

 Most business owners are aware of the cybersecurity risks that have been present for some time.
 However, there’s been one big change: new government guidelines concerning cybersecurity.
 Guidelines from NIST (National Institute of Standards and Technology), DFARS (Defense Federal Acquisition Regulation Supplement) and other agencies are creating compliance issues for a growing number of SMBs.

 What do these changes mean for your MSP?

 The use of the term MSSP (managed security service provider) has become prevalent in recent years, creating both opportunity and risk for MSPs.
 Many industry marketing courses and events are designed to help you leverage SMB fears around cybersecurity.
 Lead generation is great, but many MSP owners are not prepared to implement a profitable and sustainable cybersecurity risk management practice.

 The following insider insights will help guide your MSP as you start incorporating cybersecurity risk management in your offerings.